PDALlama/PDADevops/README.md

 git clone -b ansible --single-branch https://github.com/PDALlama/PDADevops.git

-Also don't forget to change other inventory values to yours.
+Also don't forget to change other inventory values to yours!

 .env file would be automatically compiled from inventory values